Setting Up Email for Android Phones

 - Select Other for the account type.

-- Enter your full email address, e.g., snipsnap9000@example.com
+- Enter your full email address, for example, [email protected]

 - Then enter your email account password and tap Sign In.

-- If the automatic setup was successful, your Inbox would load.
-If you are prompted to select a connection type, then you will have to complete a manual setup.
+- If the automatic setup were successful, your Inbox would load.
+If you are prompted to select a connection type, you will have to complete a manual setup.

 Manual Email Setup